About Nesta

 Across the UK, professionals in local authorities are developing innovative ways to use data to improve the first, formative years of a child’s life.
 But innovation thrives on connection and it’s vital to create opportunities for professionals from across the early years system to share ideas and learning.

-The event will offer a welcoming and open space to come together and share ideas on how we can use data better, whether you are an early years leader wanting to improve local services or a policymaker thinking about how we can use data more effectively in integrated family support systems.
+The event offered a welcoming and open space to come together and share ideas on how we can use data better, whether you are an early years leader wanting to improve local services or a policymaker thinking about how we can use data more effectively in integrated family support systems.

 Speakers